 When will the United States collapse?

-If on 13 March 2018, The Trump administration *was* teetering on the edge of a political abyss, what now?
+If in March 2018, The Trump administration *was* teetering on the edge of a political abyss, what now?
 That was before John Bolton.
 The rise of Peter Navarro.
 Developments in Trump-Russia.
 Plus various legal troubles, and apparently firing people faster than they can be appointed.

 It seems we would hear something about such matters on anthropology blogs, but even the usually reliable Zero Anthropology has been silent.
 The last related post from Zero Anthropology is from January 2018, What Happened to the American Empire?: